As a Amazon Associate, I earn from qualifying purchases

 In contrast, Zero Water systems are typically less expensive and easier to maintain.
 Replacement filters for Zero Water systems cost between $15 and $50 per year, and the systems can be easily installed without professional help.

-Overall, the choice between reverse osmosis and Zero Water filtration systems will depend on individual preferences and priorities, such as water quality, environmental impact, and budget.
+Overall, the choice between reverse osmosis vs Zero Water filtration systems will depend on individual preferences and priorities, such as water quality, environmental impact, and budget.

 TDS refer to the amount of dissolved particles in water, including minerals, salts, and metals.
 High levels of TDS can affect the taste and smell of water, and may also indicate the presence of harmful contaminants.